 The wrong shearing date can kill an alpaca.
-Shear too early and a cold snap drops core body temperature below 35°C. Shear too late and a heat dome with morning rectal temperatures above 40°C does the same job from the other direction.
+Shear too early and a cold snap strips a freshly-shorn animal of its only insulation, driving it toward hypothermia - most dangerous at altitude and in thin, very young, or old animals.
+Shear too late and a heat dome pushes morning rectal temperatures above 40°C - the threshold where heat stress sets in, the most common heat-related cause of death in camelids.

 Most online guides hand you a calendar month and call it advice.
 "Shear in May" is fine for one farm in central England and dangerous for the same herd if it lives at 1,200 metres in South Tyrol.
 The right answer is the same everywhere - a temperature rule - but the date that rule lands on depends entirely on where you farm.